MertCanSaribiyik/Typengame/README.md

-The messaging app I made with Firebase.
+The messaging app I made with Flutter & Firebase.
+Currently in development.